John McCain 2008 presidential campaign: Initial reaction

-VP campaign developments
+Vice presidential campaign developments

 By September 2008, Governor Palin had submitted to two media interviews, the first with ABC's Charles Gibson, and the second with Fox News's Sean Hannity.
 Gibson asked Palin, "Do you agree with the Bush doctrine?," to which Palin responded, "In what respect, Charlie?"
-After asking Palin for her definition, Gibson defined the concept to be for the United States to "have the right of anticipatory self-defense."
+After asking Palin for her definition, Gibson defined the concept to be for the United States to "have the right of anticipatory self-defense".
 Gibson also asked Palin about a prayer she had offered with regard to soldiers in Iraq.
 Commentators' reactions varied.
 Those generally critical of Palin's candidacy applauded Gibson's penetrating questions and thought aspects of Palin's responses showed that she was not ready to serve as vice president, whereas those generally supportive of her candidacy took a more positive view of her performance.

-During the campaign, some pointed out alleged differences between Palin's positions as a gubernatorial candidate and her position as a vice-presidential candidate.
-While campaigning for vice-president, Palin touted her stance on "the bridge to nowhere" as an example of her opposition to pork barrel spending.
+During the campaign, some pointed out alleged differences between Palin's positions as a gubernatorial candidate and her position as a vice presidential candidate.
+While campaigning for vice president, Palin touted her stance on "the bridge to nowhere" as an example of her opposition to pork barrel spending.
 In her nomination acceptance speech and on the campaign trail, Palin often said, "I told the Congress 'thanks, but no thanks,' on that Bridge to Nowhere."
-Although Palin was originally a main proponent of the Gravina Island Bridge, McCain–Palin television advertisements asserted that Palin "stopped the Bridge to Nowhere."
+Although Palin was originally a main proponent of the Gravina Island Bridge, McCain–Palin television advertisements asserted that Palin "stopped the Bridge to Nowhere".
 These statements have been widely questioned or described as misleading or exaggerations by many media groups in the U.S. Newsweek remarked, "Now she talks as if she always opposed the funding."